rajatKagrawal/BlueStacks/README.md

 In the present system we also define something as resource_action or scope

-**resurce_action/ scope** these is a resprentation of resource + action_type mapped to roles, the syntax is : resource_name:action_type example: UserApi:READ, UserApi:WRITE
+**resource_action/ scope** these is a representation of resource + action_type mapped to roles, the syntax is : resource_name:action_type example: UserApi:READ, UserApi:WRITE

 scope helps the system to figure out both the resource as well as action type the user of role has access to with a single call